 Saturated with Self-Esteem

-I have been writing about self-love for at least 40 years.
-For the last 50 years, modern psychology — which is the air we breathe now, and have been breathing it for decades — has produced such assumptions for so many people in our culture that we can’t even conceive of alternative views at times to what it says about self-love and self-esteem.
+I have been writing about self-love for at least forty years.
+For the last fifty years, modern psychology — which is the air we breathe now, and have been breathing it for decades — has produced such assumptions for so many people in our culture, that we can’t even conceive of alternative views at times to what it says about self-love and self-esteem.